LiLab-CIBR/Social_Seq/docs/安装示例流程代码/bug_fix.en.md

 $ nvidia-smi  #should see the GPUs, errors `not found libnvidia-ml.so.1` should patch.
 ```

-So that you can try this patch.
+So that you can enter the Docker container, and try this patch.
 ```bash
 cd /usr/lib/x86_64-linux-gnu
 ln -sf libnvidia-ml.so.5* libnvidia-ml.so.1